um-dang/conda_on_the_cluster/README.md

 <br />

-**11.** To add new programs (in this case `mothur`), we can download them from the [**Anaconda Cloud**](https://anaconda.org/).
-Anaconda Cloud is a series of repositories called **channels** that contain version controlled programs for use with Conda.
-Different channels will have different themes and users are also able to create their own private channels.
-For example, the main bioinformatics channel is called [**Bioconda**](https://bioconda.github.io/index.html).
+**6.** To add new packages (in this case `mothur`), we can search for them on [**Anaconda Cloud**](https://anaconda.org/).
+Using Anaconda Cloud, we can find which channels we can retrieve `mothur` from, which versions are available, and a lot of other useful information.

 <br />

-By searching on Anaconda Cloud, we can find which versions of `mothur` are available and how to download it.
-We can see that `mothur` is available from multiple channels but we'll use Bioconda specifically.
+When we search for `mothur`, we can see that it's available from multiple channels but we'll use Bioconda specifically.

 ![Image showing mothur available from multiple channels](/images/anaconda_mothur_search_results.png)